raspberrypilearning/gpio-music-box/worksheet.md

 ## What next?

+- Try some more sounds from the `sample` folder.

-Leaving the code as it is, you could make a presentation box with big colourful buttons that don't need a breadboard, and attach speakers to the side.
+- Leaving the code as it is, you could make a presentation box with big colourful buttons that don't need a breadboard, and attach speakers to the side.

-Try recording your own sounds and use them instead!
+- Try recording your own sounds and use them instead!